-Even if you don't drink alcohol every day, you could be a binge drinker if you regularly drink:
+Even if you don't drink alcohol every day, you could be a binge drinker if you:

-- more than the daily unit guidelines in a single session
+- regularly drink more than the lower risk guidelines in a single session

 If you find it hard to stop drinking once you have started, you could also have a problem with binge drinking and possibly alcohol dependence.